+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The summit is almost 29,031.7 feet above sea level and appears to be a desolate, uninhabited place of ice and rock.

-However, there is one thing, which shocks the majority: life does not entirely vanish on Everest.
+However, there is one thing that shocks the majority: life does not entirely vanish on Everest.
 Most of us think that it is impossible to be alive in those harsh conditions.
 The reality, however, is more interesting than that.

-Although it is true that the higher the altitude the lower the number of animals you will come across, Everest is not a deserted place.
-There are the various animals that have adapted to dwell at different levels on the mountain and formed their own different zones of existence.
+Although it is true that the higher the altitude, the lower the number of animals you will come across, Everest is not a deserted place.
+There are various animals that have adapted to dwell at different levels on the mountain and formed their own different zones of existence.

 As you climb Everest, you will find that the mountain is good at supporting various animals according to the altitude.

 The rugged central parts are home to tough animals, and even close to the peak, some wonderful animals have contrived to live.
-The cast of characters in each zone is different, and each is specially designed to cope with the challenges of that height.
+Each zone supports different species, and each one has developed unique adaptations to cope with the challenges of that altitude.

 The knowledge of these zones makes us realize how strong nature can be, even in the most severe conditions of the world.